VScan: Rethinking Visual Token Reduction for Efficient Large Vision-Language Models: Experiments

 \textbf{Results on LLaVA-NeXT}.
 In Table~\ref{tab:llava-next}, we further compare the performance achieved by our approach with other state-of-the-arts on the more advanced LLaVA-NeXT-7B~\cite{liu2024llavanext}.
 We present the performance of all approaches under a fixed budget of 320 tokens per image, corresponding to an 88.9\% reduction rate.
 Our approach continues to achieve superior performance on LLaVA-NeXT-7B~\cite{liu2024llavanext}, attaining the best performance on 6 out of 9 benchmarks, and achieving 95.4\% of the original LLaVA-NeXT-7B~\cite{liu2024llavanext} performance with only 11.1\% of the token budget without additional training.

 \textbf{Results on Qwen-2.5-VL}.
-To further validate the general effectiveness of our approach, we apply it to the recent Qwen-2.5-VL~\cite{bai2025qwen2.5} with three different LLM scales and visualize the performance on three image understanding benchmarks in Figure~\ref{fig:qwen-scaling}.
-As shown, our approach consistently outperforms FastV~\cite{chen2024image} and PDrop~\cite{xing2024pyramiddrop} across all retention rates (from 11.1\% to 50\%) and model scales.
+To further validate the general effectiveness of our approach, we apply it to the more advanced Qwen-2.5-VL~\cite{bai2025qwen2.5} with three different LLM scales and visualize the performance on three general visual understanding benchmarks in Figure~\ref{fig:qwen-scaling}.
+The full numerical results are also provided in Appendix~\ref{subsec:full}.
+As shown, our approach consistently outperforms FastV~\cite{chen2024image}, PDrop~\cite{xing2024pyramiddrop} and VisionZip~\cite{yang2024visionzip} across all retention rates (from 11.1\% to 50\%) and model scales.
 We also observe that on MME, both FastV and PDrop exhibit degraded performance under low token budgets as the LLM scales from 7B to 32B.
 We speculate that this is due to larger LLMs introducing stronger language priors, which can hinder the accurate selection of critical visual tokens.
-In contrast, our two-stage reduction strategy mitigates this bias and remains robust across LLM scales.
+In contrast, our two-stage reduction strategy mitigates this bias and remains robust across LLM scales, demonstrating superior performance.

 \looseness=-1 We extend our comparisons to more challenging grounding tasks and present the performance of different approaches in Table~\ref{tab:qwen-refcoco}.
 Compared to image understanding tasks, these grounding tasks require higher token budgets to preserve visual information necessary for precise localization.
 A 75\% reduction rate, for instance, halves the performance of FastV~\cite{chen2024image} and PDrop~\cite{xing2024pyramiddrop}.
 In this challenging scenario, our approach still robustly maintains 80.7\% of the original performance.
+Additionally, our approach achieves 96.1\% of the original performance with only 50\% of the visual tokens.
+Qualitative results in Figure~\ref{fig:qualitative} further demonstrate that our approach effectively retains the critical tokens for accurate localization in challenging cases.

 \textbf{Results on Video-LLaVA}.
-In Appendix~\ref{subsec:videollava}, we further assess the effectiveness of our approach on video understanding tasks and compare its performance against other approaches on Video-LLaVA-7B~\cite{lin2024video}.
-The results illustrate that with a 25\% token budget, our approach maintains nearly 100\% of the original Video-LLaVA-7B's performance, consistently outperforming other methods.
+Finally, we validate the effectiveness of our approach on video understanding tasks and compare its performance against other approaches on Video-LLaVA-7B~\cite{lin2024video}, as shown in Table~\ref{tab:videollava}.
+Specifically, we report the accuracy and GPT-evaluated scores for each benchmark to assess the quality of the responses.
+The experimental results demonstrate that, even under a strict 25\% token budget, our approach is able to preserve nearly the full performance of the original Video-LLaVA-7B.
+Moreover, it consistently surpasses prior methods across multiple benchmarks, highlighting the efficiency and robustness of our token reduction strategy in challenging video understanding tasks.